luisgs/ExpenseTracker/README.md

 ## Usage

 #### First Execution!
 First window will ask for username/password and a file.
-If file exists and user and password are right, you will see a new window with your information; eoc. app will create a new file with this information and you will be redirect to a new window as well.
+If file exists and user and password are right, you will see a new window with your information;
+eoc. app will create a new file with this information taht you typed in (name/password) and you will be redirect to a new window as well with empty values.

 #### Tracking a new expense!
 Simple complete all fields that are shown in tab1.
 Click confirm/submit and data will be stored in your file.